The Institution of Structural Engineers The Institution of Structural Engineers

 Along with the application form and a CV, you will need to submit five Experience Report Forms, one for each of the five main UK-SPEC HRB competences, which sets out the experience you hold that allows you to demonstrate the competence to the required minimum standard.
 The standards for assessment are detailed in the HRB Application Guidance Notes.

-In addition to the five Experience Report Forms, you also need to prepare a portfolio of supporting evidence which you will send directly to your reviewers when they request it.
-Do not submit the portfolio with your application.
+In addition to the five Experience Report Forms, you also need to prepare a portfolio of supporting evidence and submit this with your application.

 Final step: Assessment